infinite-table/infinite-react/www/pages/blog/2023/01/16/infinite-table-is-here.page.md

 #### React all the Way

-Infinite Table feels native to React, not as a after-thought, as we've built it with React in mind.
+Infinite Table feels native to React, not as a after-thought, but built with React fully in mind.

 It's declarative all the way and exposes everything as props, both controlled and uncontrolled.